yarbsemaj/oneiotaTecTest/README.md

 ### Run

-A Makefile has been included for convinience, run the following command to start the environment:
+A Makefile has been included for convenience, run the following command to start the environment:

 ```
 make up